 The whole point of flossing is to remove plaque and food debris from between your teeth.
 Brushing alone can't reach the surfaces between teeth, and if plaque is not removed frequently it will harden into tartar and begin to erode the tooth surface.

-So, before switching to a zero-waste dental floss you might be wondering if these other materials are as effective at removing plaque.
-Eco floss is quite a new concept and as such there is limited scientific research about it.
+Before switching to zero-waste dental floss you might be wondering if these other materials are as effective at removing plaque.
+Eco floss is quite a new concept and as such, there is limited scientific research about it.
 But we can say that any kind of scraping motion along the tooth enamel will help to dislodge plaque.

 The more pertinent question may be whether eco floss is as easy to use.
 Traditional floss has, of course, been developed over the years to be strong and easy to slide between teeth.
 The variety of materials, shapes and sizes means there's something to suit pretty much everyone.
 The selection of eco dental flosses in the UK, although it is growing and improving all the time, is still relatively limited.